 This sentence is a swear word in my household.
 If your 5-year-old claims it is unfair that his brother got a new lunchbox, ask him if he REALLY wants everything to always be fair.
 Because if this is the case, he is not allowed to eat what he got at the Baker Day sale at school until he has brought it home and cut it up into 4 equal pieces to share with his whole family.
 And if he gets a party favour toy, he is only allowed to play with it every 4th day to make sure every family member has an equal amount of time with the toy.

 Life is not about being fair.
 Encouraging this need for fairness will only create a sense of entitlement.
+Entitled kids are miserable kids.
 We all have seasons of blessings, and we all have seasons of challenges.
 We need to teach our children to be happy for those that are happy, and sad for those that are sad.
 Empathy, gratitude and respect are the character attributes we want to nurture here.
 So if your one twin needs a new pair of shoes after the dog used theirs as a chew toy, get that twin a new pair of shoes, not both!

 Related to this, make sure that the parents at their school know that you have no problem having one twin invited to a play date or birthday party rather than both.
 Again, we teach our children that “your time will come too, in the meantime, we are happy for those that are happy and sad for those that are sad.”
-If you don’t do this, both will be less likely to have playdate and party invites because parents assume it’s either both or none.
+If you don’t do this, both will be less likely to have playdates and party invites because parents assume it’s either both or none.
 Besides, it is good for children to have the opportunity to experience your twins as individuals too.

 Incentive tools (like reward charts, marble jars etc) should be used to help each child grow individually in the areas that they struggle with.
 Your twins are 2 separate human beings with their own individual strengths and weaknesses.
 They don’t need to be working on the same behavioural/character issues as the other.
 You may find that the one has a strong, determined temperament, who is great at resilience but may lack on the side of empathy.
-While the other twin is great at empathy, being sensitive to the thought, feelings and needs of others, but is easily offended and lacks resilience.
+While the other twin is great at empathy, being sensitive to the thoughts, feelings and needs of others, but is easily offended and lacks resilience.
 The first child will need an incentive tool for kindness, but the second one doesn’t.
 The second child will need a “big boy chart” to work on resilience, but the first one wouldn’t.
 Spending individual time with your twins regularly will help you identify the specific character growth need in each of your children individually.

 Care about your twins enough to treat them differently, while loving them equally.
 This is what helps them grow as confident individuals while maintaining their beautifully inexplicable tight twin bond.